"You can indeed afford to laugh at fear thoughts,

 -- A Course in Miracles

 He quotes from A Course in Miracles: "'Who walks with me?'
-This question should be asked a thousand times a day, till certainty has ended doubting and established peace."
+This question should be asked a thousand times a day until certainty has ended doubting and established peace."
 He continues, "When the world does not understand, accept, or support you, you do not walk alone.
 And if you should lose faith in yourself, God still has faith in you."

 "Happiness, well-being, and success are your birthright and your destiny.
 All else is a trick of the mind."